codepediair/storeAndBlogWithPython/README.md

-# welcome to python django and vim World
+# welcome to python django and vuejs World

 this project with tow side frontend and backend